An interdisciplinary arts project in Artsadmin’s neighbouring school about seeing the world in different ways and celebrating difference.

 The theme of Arty Parties is one of world building; seeing the world in different ways and celebrating difference.
 For the first iteration of the project, children from Year 1 and Year 2 worked in collaboration with the artists to dream up alternate versions of themselves and our world.
 Children were encouraged to be agents of change taking influence from ancestry, personal and global histories and creating the possibility of alternative futures.

 Arty Parties is our largest collaboration with our neighbours Canon Barnett Primary School to date.
 Previous projects include Monuments of Tower Hamlets, Playing Up and Look Out.
-The second iteration of Arty Parties, with year 4 and Year 5, takes place in June 2022.
+The second iteration of Arty Parties, with year 4 and Year 5, takes place later in 2022.

 Watch the artists in conversation

 In 2020, Engagement Producer at Artsadmin, Siobhan McGrath, hosted a conversation between artists Tarik Elmoutawakil, Ella Golt, Jacob V Joyce and Rudy Loewe about Arty Parties.
 The conversation spans the value of arts education, the politics of partying, making art with children and much more.